slidebean/pusher-nativescript/README.md

 ## Subscribing to channels and binding-handling events

 Pusher uses the concept of [channels](http://pusher.com/docs/channels) as a way of subscribing to data.
 They are identified and subscribed to by a simple name.
 Events are bound to on a channels and are also identified by name.
-To listen to an event you need to implemented the `PublicChannelEventListener` or `PrivateChannelEventListener` or `PresenceChannelEventListener` interface depending of the channel type you have subscribed to.
+To listen to an event you need to implemented the `IPublicChannelEventListener` or `IPrivateChannelEventListener` or `IPresenceChannelEventListener` interface depending of the channel type you have subscribed to.

 Channel subscriptions need only be registered once per `Pusher` instance.
 They are preserved across disconnection and re-established with the server on reconnect.
 They should NOT be re-registered.
 They may, however, be registered with a `Pusher` instance before the first call to `connect` - they will be completed with the server as soon as a connection becomes available.